isabellavs/noEskom/README.md

 A flask server serving this site was developed to run on the same network, in this specific case, the sever ran on Windows WSL and the web page on Windows 10.
 You can find the code for the server in the 'flaskEskom' repo.

+## Running:

+This is not production proof yet, so dev mode is the only mode for now.
+Get the IP of the host on which the server is running (flask server).
+Edit src/pages/index.astro and look for "DoTHIS" and replace the IP as instructed.
+Save the file.

+On the command line in the noEskom directory:
+``
+npm run dev
+``